-In-house agencies are notoriously difficult to build from the ground up – start-up costs can be prohibitive and there needs to be a high level of internal commitment.
+In-house agencies are notoriously difficult to build from the ground up.
+Start-up costs can be prohibitive, and you need a high level of internal commitment.

-Talent engagement and acquisition is also a huge issue – especially in the relatively new specialty of programmatic marketing where there are simply not enough experts to go around.
-Beyond scarcity of the right people, it is difficult to lure in specialists who typically have worked in agencies (often in big cities) and may view working in-house as less exciting with fewer opportunities for growth.
+Talent engagement and acquisition is also a huge issue especially in the relatively new specialty of MADTech marketing where there are simply not enough experts to go around.
+Beyond the scarcity, it is difficult to lure specialists who, typically, have worked in agencies (often in big cities) and may view working in-house as less exciting and offering fewer opportunities for growth.

 In a MediaPost commentary on the unintended consequences of moving marketing in-house, Maarten Albarda wrote, “Marketers are often driven by the promise of lower cost in general and better/faster execution under their own control.
 And while that might be true for some, many marketers are finding that the grass is often not much greener on their own side vs. on the agency side.
 What they hadn’t realized is that these decisions have far-reaching consequences across the wider enterprise that impact working methods, required internal and external support structures, capital investment, HR policies, IT investment and talent.”

-For a more in-depth exploration of your sourcing options, download our whitepaper, The iSOCRATES Guide to Programmatic Media and Marketing Services Sourcing.
+For a more in-depth exploration of your sourcing options, download our whitepaper, The iSOCRATES Guide to MADTech Media and Marketing Services Sourcing.

 In-housing all of your media and marketing operations ultimately may not be the best choice for your organization.
 Want to discuss your other sourcing options?
 We’d love to help.
 Contact us.